 - Curriculum vitae including publications

-- Description of the research project and timeline (2 pages)
+- Description of the research project (2-3 pages)

-- Confirmation of the SPP project about the planned cooperation
+- Confirmation of the SPP2100 project about the planned cooperation

-For more information about the fellowship and/or for the application process, please contact the coordination team (SPP2100@match.uni-hannover.de).
+For more information about the fellowship and/or for the application process, please contact the coordination team (SPP2100@match.uni-hannover.de and firstname.lastname@example.org).